 ‘Non.’
 She pressed her finger to her lips.
 ‘If it were me who got hurt, what would you have done, Harry?
 Don’t lie.’

 He studied the sky and green light flickered beneath his right sleeve.
-‘I didn’t mean to hurt him, you know, just shut him up and get him out of the way.
+‘I didn’t actually mean to hurt him, you know, just shut him up and get him out of the way.
 I was angry and that messed with my water-conjuring spell.’
-Harry’s eyes met hers.
-They turned cold and hard as agate.
-‘If it’d been you, I would’ve killed him.’
+Harry’s eyes met hers, cold and hard as agate.
+‘If it’d been you, I would’ve killed him.
+And I would’ve meant to.’
 A gleam of worry hovered in his eyes.
 ‘I know that might not be what you want to hear, but I’m not some jack-in-the-box hero who comes out to save the day, then gets packed away until next time.’

 Fleur’s heart squirmed.
 ‘And I’m not just a pretty face, mon Cœur.
 I face my own dragons.’